fatboytim2000/interview-projects/README.md

 * Demonstrating that you can write unit tests, or e2e tests in the given technology stack.
 * Demonstrating code quality and craftsmanship
 * Sensible use of third party libraries or tools

+## Executing the application
+1. Navigate to the folder containing the cloned repository
+2. Execute `npm install && npm start`
+3. After the dependencies have installed correctly, the server and client components of the application should start-up concurrently.
+4. Once the console indicates that both the server and the client are running, navigate in a browser to `http://localhost: 4000` to test the application.